3000 hours of

 What Does A Hazardous Material Worker Do?

-Discover the latest apprentice-trade program offered by the Ministry of Advanced Education and Skills Development.
+Discover the latest apprentice-trade program offered by the Ministry of Training, Colleges and Universities.
 The Hazardous Materials Worker program offers exclusive training in specialized tasks including the containment, removal and disposal of hazardous materials.
 Apprentices of the program are expected to be familiar with applicable legislation including the Occupational Health and Safety Act, the Environmental Protection Act and their regulations.

 - Interactive, hands-on classroom environments that promote innovation and excellence